louisdtt/api-bibliotheque/README.md

 # Library API
-Spring API to manage Library business.
+Spring API to manage user, books and comment from a library.

 # Open Endpoints